6 Signs You Could Be Eating Too Much Protein

 A high-protein diet might have helped you tone up for summer or get closer to your goal weight, but could it also contribute to your blue mood?
 Maybe, especially if your protein-to-carb ratio is way off base.

-One study from Lifestyle Genomics found high protein, low-fat diets may increase the risk of depression in healthy adults.
-Another study also revealed that a low-carb diet might also be associated with anxiety, depression and stress.
+A 2018 study from Lifestyle Genomics found high protein, low-fat diets may increase the risk of depression in healthy adults.
+A 2020 study in Qom University of Medical Sciences Journal also revealed that a low-carb diet might also be associated with anxiety, depression and stress.
 These results agree with the theory that carbohydrates are responsible for releasing serotonin—your body's "feel good" hormone, so eating a moderate amount of carbs may reduce the risk of anxiety and depression.

 Related: 6 Reasons You Should Be Eating Carbs